 II.B.4.a) Core faculty members must be designated by the program director.
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) There must be at least three FTE core faculty members, including the program director, with current ABMGG certification in medical biochemical genetics, clinical genetics and genomics, or clinical biochemical genetics.
 (Core)

-II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-II.B.4.c) There must be at least three core physician faculty members, including the program director.
-(Core)

-II.B.4.c).(1) For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
-(Core)

-II.C.
-Program Coordinator
+- II.C.
+Program Coordinator - II.C.1.

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
+(Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program.
 (Core)

-II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)